klandestino/pindestino/README.md

 At boot, Pindestino will:

 1. Start any Node.js application that is on your USB stick.
-2. Start Iceweasel in fullscreen, kiosk mode style.
+2. Start Iceweasel (basically identical to Firefox) in fullscreen, kiosk mode style.
 3. Direct Iceweasel to http://127.0.0.1/ (that is your Node.js app).

 More features: